Affiliate links on Android Authority may earn us a commission. Learn more.

 Spotify codes, introduced back in 2017, function similarly to QR codes.
 They are unique identifiers for elements within the Spotify system, including songs, albums, playlists, podcasts, and profiles.
 By figuring out how to scan a Spotify code, you save yourself time locating and accessing content.

-How to scan Spotify codes (Android and iOS devices only)
+How to scan Spotify codes (Android and iOS only)

-Spotify codes can be found everywhere, from bus stations to billboards to your friend’s phone.
+Spotify codes are everywhere, from bus stations to billboards to your friend’s phone.
 Scanning Spotify codes is only possible on Android and iOS mobile devices, not from the desktop app or web player.

 What is a Spotify URI code?